 Deciding whether to undergo spine surgery is one of the most important choices you will ever make.
 Currently, failed spine surgery is so common there is even a separate diagnosis for it – “Failed Back Surgery Syndrome.”
 You do not want to become one of these people, as it usually means that your quality of life has been destroyed.
 This frequently occurs after a well-done operation, but it is bigger problem when it is associated a complication.

 No one thinks that a surgical complication will happen to them.
 During my spine fellowship, I witnessed a large number of major complications and I was sure that I was going to be better than them – even though they were considered some of the top spine surgeons in the world.
 I set out on a quest to go without any complications for a year.
-I did not give up easily but of course I failed.
+I did not give up easily, but of course I failed.
 There is an inherent risk of any surgery with it rising with the complexity of the case.
 For example, there is a trend in the United States to perform multiple-level fusions, sometimes the length of the spine.
-The complication rate in adults is high and a significant percent are devastating.
-(1) Over 30 years of performing complex spine surgery, I have watched hundreds of patients, including my own, have poor outcomes – sometimes from a direct technical problem in surgery and often from medical problems that can occur from prolonged operative time and blood loss.
+The complication rate in adults is high and a significant percent of them are devastating – catastrophic.
+(1) Over 32 years of performing complex spine surgery, I watched hundreds of patients, including my own, have poor outcomes – sometimes from a direct technical problem in surgery and often from medical problems that can occur from prolonged operative time and blood loss.
 Even without a complication the pain may persist or worsen.
 (2)

 Do You Really Need Spine Surgery?

 The purpose of this article is to admonish you to consider if you really need the surgery and will the benefits outweigh the risks?
 Every day in clinic I had several patients tell me that if they had just understood how much worse off they could be after surgery, they never would have undergone the procedure.
 Most of the time the surgery went well but their pain was worse.
 Add in a complication and the resulting situation was often intolerable.